Confused About The Mortgage Stress Test? Here’s How It Works

 In general, a “stress test” is typically performed to determine whether or not something is financially plausible.
 A hypothetical decision is stress-tested to figure out whether it can or cannot survive a worst-case scenario.

 A mortgage stress test is conducted to determine whether or not a homeowner can handle an unexpected increase in expenses if interest rates were to rise.
 Whether or not you “pass” or “fail” the test is based on factors including how high your income is, how low your debt is, and whether or not you could pay a higher mortgage rate than what you’ve been offered.

 Another way to look at a stress test is that it is a set of rules that determine whether or not you can realistically sustain a particular mortgage.

 When you apply for a mortgage, your mortgage broker determines a rate at which you will pay back the mortgage.
 A stress test, meanwhile, measures whether or not you would be able to pay your mortgage if the interest rate were higher.
 Here’s how this hypothetical higher price is determined.

 If your down payment is 20% or higher, your minimum qualifying rate is based on whichever of these percentages is higher:

-- Bank of Canada’s five-year rate (This rate is currently 4.79%, but it changes frequently.
+- Bank of Canada’s five-year rate (This rate is 5.25% as of June 1, 2021, but it changes frequently.
 Check the Bank of Canada’s website for up-to-date information.)